EmblemHealth | UnitedHealthcare

 Do I call the same customer support phone number with the new plan?

 Yes.
 NYCE PPO will keep the same phone number.
-Just call 212-501-4444 (TTY: 711) from 8 a.m. to 6 p.m., Monday through Friday, and our representatives will be there to support you as they always have.
+Just call 212-501-4444 (TTY: 711) from 8 a.m. to 6 p.m.
+Eastern Standard Time, Monday through Friday, and our representatives will be there to support you as they always have.

 How do I find out if my doctor accepts NYCE PPO?